-UPDATED – December 1, 2024 – After years of reviewing new digital pianos and watching market and digital piano buying trends here in the USA, I can say with some authority based on my personal playing experience with these pianos, that there are definite top selling digital pianos out there in various price ranges for 2024.
-This review and report is on the Top 3 Digital Pianos in the USA which are in a variety of price ranges.
+UPDATED REVIEW – May 1, 2026 – This 3 best digital piano list in every price range will help you make the right buying decision.
+After years of reviewing new digital pianos and watching market and digital piano buying trends here in the USA for over 40 years, I can say with some authority based on my personal playing experience with these pianos, that there are definite top selling digital pianos out there in various price ranges for 2026.
+This review and report is on the Top 3 Best Digital Pianos in the USA which are in a variety of price ranges.
 This info will give you important information on which new digital pianos you should seriously consider purchasing for yourself, depending on your budget and musical goals.

-Be aware there are a number of digital pianos out there with lots of “bells & whistles.”
-While having a bunch of different features and functions can be quite useful and fun for some people, there are other people who may prefer to focus more on the actual piano playing experience as opposed to all the extra stuff that are on some models and there are certainly some of those pianos in the lists below.
+Be aware there are a number of digital pianos out there with lots of “bells & whistles” which can be helpful depending on your musical goals.
+While having many different features and functions on digital pianos can be quite useful and fun for some people, there are other people who may prefer to focus more on the actual piano playing experience as opposed to having additional non-piano features that are on some models.
 So there are definitely some good choices in both categories.

 Just so you know, we believe there are many musical instruments you can enjoy playing such as guitar, organ, brass and woodwind instruments, strings (violin, etc), and others.
 As long as you can enjoy music in a personal way playing a musical instrument, that’s what counts.
 Singing is also great too.
 However, we also believe playing the piano is the best way to musically express yourself as a solo instrument (and also as an accompaniment instrument) because you can play both melody & harmony at the same time as well as sing with your playing if you feel like doing so.